fermyon/workshops/spin/01-getting-started.md

 Hello, WebAssembly!
 ```

 You are now ready to expand your application.
-You can follow the [guide for building Rust components from the Spin documentation](https://developer.fermyon.com/spin/rust-components).
+You can follow the [guide for building JavaScript components from the Spin documentation](https://developer.fermyon.com/spin/javascript-components).

 > Note: you can find the complete applications used in this workshop in the [`apps` directory](./apps/).